hendricksonen/flyawaygenome/README.md

 # Hybrid Nuclear Genome Assembly

-This is a description of the pipeline I've used to assemble nuclear genomes from blackflies and a collection of the commands for doing so.
+This is a description of the pipeline I've used to assemble nuclear genomes from blackflies and a collection of the slurm scripts for doing so.

 ## Overview of pipeline